g-kanoufi/genesis-material-design-lite-child-theme/README.md

 Nothing is more easy, download .zip or clone this repository, add it to your themes folder or upload it(only a .zip file) from your website adminstration panel and you are ready to go.

-If you want to use it with gulp, just run `bower install && npm install` to install all dependencies, then just run `gulp`.
+If you want to use it with gulp, this theme now uses the really well done [WPGULP](https://github.com/ahmadawais/WPGulp) so this gulp file may always stay updated.
+Just set up your project variables in the gulpfile, run `npm install` to install all dependencies, then just run `gulp`.
 A `gulp build` task is also prepacked giving you your optimized theme in a ready to upload .zip file

-Prefer codekit, easy, just run `bower install` and you are good to go.
+Prefer codekit, easy, just run `npm install` and you are good to go.

 Included is a dummy-content.xml file if you ever need some content, it's actually taken from Genesis base child Theme.